Cost of Living in Guyana 2025: Full Family Budget Guide

 affordable family budget guyana

-For a family of four in Guyana you can expect total monthly costs around $2,500–$3,000 USD, noticeably lower than typical U.S. budgets.
+A family of four in Guyana can expect total monthly costs around $2,500–$3,000 USD, noticeably lower than typical U.S. budgets.

 Estimated Monthly Expenses

-4. Contingency: allocate 10–15% for price variability and unexpected costs.
+4. Contingency: Set aside 10–15% for price variability and unexpected costs.

 Housing and Utilities

-Although housing costs in Guyana run about 62.5% lower than in the U.S., you’ll still want to budget carefully: a family of four can expect combined monthly housing and utilities of roughly $1,500–$2,000, driven by rent or mortgage payments and ~$73.80 in utility bills, compared with about $190 in U.S. utilities.
+Housing costs in Guyana run about 62.5% lower than in the U.S. A family of four can expect combined monthly housing and utility costs of roughly $1,500–$2,000.
+Utility bills average about $73.80 compared with $190 in the U.S.

-You’ll compare housing styles—apartments, semi-detached, single-family—and review rental agreements closely.
-Expect to choose among utility providers for electricity, water and internet; negotiate clauses to control long-term costs and confirm inclusions before signing.
+When comparing housing styles such as apartments, semi-detached homes, and single-family houses, review rental agreements closely.
+Compare utility providers for electricity, water, and internet.
+Negotiate clauses to control long-term costs, and confirm what is included before signing.

 Food and Groceries

-A monthly grocery budget for a family of four in Guyana will typically run about $600–$800 USD, driven largely by a mix of affordable local produce and pricier imported items.
+A monthly grocery budget for a family of four in Guyana typically runs about $600–$800 USD.
+The mix of affordable local produce and pricier imported items shapes that number.

 1. Shop markets for produce.